dptorri/mn_caching/README.md

     }
 ```
 #### 3) Add NewsServiceTest
+In simple terms the tests should
+1) first not hit cache so the response is saved
+2) the second request should be faster (< 3 Seconds) than our async call
+3) If the endpoint delivers more news our method should put them in the cache

 - `@TestMethodOrder(MethodOrderer.OrderAnnotation.class)`
 Used to configure the test method execution order for the annotated test class.
 - `@MicronautTest(startApplication = false)` Annotate the class with @MicronautTest so the Micronaut framework